theogravity/hash-runner/README.md

-# hash-runner

 [![NPM version](https://img.shields.io/npm/v/hash-runner.svg?style=flat-square)](https://www.npmjs.com/package/hash-runner)
 ![NPM Downloads](https://img.shields.io/npm/dm/hash-runner)
 [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/)

 `hash-runner` executes a command when a change is detected in specified files.
 It calculates the SHA256 hash of the files and compares them to the previous hash values stored in a file.
 If the hashes differ, the specified command is executed.

 *This tool is not an active file watcher that constantly checks for changes.*